ArchipelagoMW/Archipelago/worlds/saving_princess/docs/setup_en.md

 ### Where do I get a YAML file?

-You can customize your settings by visiting the [Saving Princess Player Settings Page](/games/Saving Princess/player-settings)
+You can customize your options by visiting the [Saving Princess Player Options Page](/games/Saving Princess/player-options)

 ### Verifying your YAML file